anneraev/Daily-Journal/README.md

 Delete: Click the delete button to remove an entry.

 Edit and Update: Click the edit button to alter any of the existing journal fields, then click "update" commit the changes.

+Entry Search: Search entries.
+Type a word or phrase into the search box and press "enter".
+Only the entries containing that word or phrase will display.